NexusForever/NexusForever.Wiki/installation/server-guide/server-installation/server-install-guide-linux/README.md

 * Install MariaDB via package manager.

 {% hint style="warning" %}
-This guide asummes you are using a Linux distribution that uses the APT package manager.\
+This guide assumes you are using a Linux distribution that uses the APT package manager.\
 If not, consult your distributions package manager for installation instructions.
 {% endhint %}